 Best Practices for Responding to RFPs

 Now that you’re feeling good about how to respond to an RFP, it’s time to leapfrog into some best practices for responding to RFPs.
 It all comes down to the P-word…process.

 Don’t just have an RFP response process—have a great one.
 You might be wondering what that looks like, because you haven’t thought of creating a definitive process for responding to RFPs.
-Or, you might sorta-kinda have a process that isn’t working at your organization.
+Or, you might sorta-kinda have a process for responding to proposals that isn’t working at your organization.